 Our take: The Capital One Venture card matches the Costco Visa card’s 2X earning rate on Costco purchases, and its rewards are much more flexible and simple to redeem than the Costco card’s.

-One drawback, however: The card includes a $95 annual fee (waived in the first year).
+One drawback, however: The card includes a $95 annual fee.

 Several other cards offer 2% cash back on Costco purchases

 Besides the Capital One Venture card, there are a few other cards that offer a 2% cash back rate on Costco purchases.

 The Fidelity Visa Signature and PenFed Power Cash Rewards Visa Signature cards, for example, offer a flat 2% rewards rate on your purchases.
 On the downside, both cards require you to have a qualified bank account.
 Still, for current cardholders, these cards are the better option for Costco purchases, since you can redeem your rewards at any time.

 Additionally, the Bank of America® Cash Rewards credit card offers 2% cash back on grocery store and wholesale club purchases, in addition to 3% back on a category of your choice from six options (2% and 3% categories capped at $2,500 in spend per quarter, then 1%) and 1% back on all other purchases.

 Cards that earn 2% cash back on Costco purchases